 Where the trail meets the head of Eshamy Creek and Eshamy Lake the log jam offers an excellent platform for casting a fly to the nearby trout.
-Eshamy Lake is know for having the highest concentration of Cut Throat trout in the State of Alaska!
-Novice, or Expert, Fisher-man or Fisher-woman the packing your rod, real, chest waders or float tube will be a rewarded by the breathtaking scenery and the trout rising to your fly.
+Eshamy Lake is known for having a high concentration of Cut Throat trout!
+Novice or expert fishing enthusiasts packing their rod, reel, chest waders or float tube will be a rewarded by the breathtaking scenery and the trout rising to your fly.

 Call 907-440-7978 or email so we can arrange the trip of a lifetime just for you!